-- 2. Power off the blade, and then remove the blade from the chassis. - 3.
+- 1. Power off the malfunctioned blade, and then remove the blade from the chassis. - 2.
+From Security Event Manager Controller run the following command to enable installation of system software on the new blade from Security Event Manager Controller: fazbdctl enable pxe - 3.
 Insert the replacement blade, and power it on. - 4.
-From the bootloader (see Bootloader on page 65), set the chassis ID and the blade ID of the replacement blade to match the one from Cluster Manager > Hosts. - 5.
-Reconnect to the Security Event Manager Controller and run the following command to ensure that the new blade has joined the cluster:
+From the bootloader (see Bootloader on page 99), set the chassis ID and the blade ID of the replacement blade to match the one from Cluster Manager > Hosts. - 5.
+Monitor the status of the blade from CMM (see Remotely control blades via CMM on page 20).
+Wait until the host OS completes booting.
+This may take 5-10 minutes. - 6.
+After the host boots up and joins the cluster, it will appear in Cluster Manager > Hosts web GUI. - 7.
+From the Hosts page, click Assign Role to recover the role on the host.
+The new host will have a pending label.
+When the Assign Role job completes, the blade replacement is done.